 - corporate governance and shareholder disputes

-- FDCPA, TILA, TCPA, TCCWNA, UTPCPL, FCEUA, RESPA, and FCRA
+- claims involving the FDCPA, TILA, TCPA, TCCWNA, UTPCPL, FCEUA, RESPA, and FCRA

 Mike has also been involved in numerous mediations, arbitrations, and other alternative dispute resolution mechanisms to limit clients’ expenses and exposure.
-In addition, he frequently publishes and lectures on class action litigation and federal court practice.
+In addition, he regularly publishes and speaks on class action litigation and federal court practice.

 In addition to his litigation practice, Mike is a member of Blank Rome’s Recruiting and Retention Committee, Alumni Committee, and Litigation Department’s CLE Planning Committee.
 He previously served as the co-chair of the Firm's 2014, 2016, and 2017 summer associate program.